-- (1) The Director will grant a party's request to remove an arbitrator if it is reasonable to infer, based on information known at the time of the request, that the arbitrator is biased, lacks impartiality, or has an interest in the outcome of the arbitration.
-The interest or bias must be direct, definite, and capable of reasonable demonstration, rather than remote or speculative. - (2) Before removing an arbitrator on the Director's own initiative before the first hearing session begins, the Director must first notify the parties.
-The Director may not remove the arbitrator if the parties agree in writing to retain the arbitrator within 5 calendar days of receiving notice of the Director's intent to remove the arbitrator.
+(1) The Director will grant a party's request to remove an arbitrator if it is reasonable to infer, based on information known at the time of the request, that the arbitrator is biased, lacks impartiality, or has an interest in the outcome of the arbitration.
+The interest or bias must be direct, definite, and capable of reasonable demonstration, rather than remote or speculative.
+Close questions regarding challenges to an arbitrator by a customer under this Rule will be resolved in favor of the customer.

+(2) The Director must first notify the parties before removing an arbitrator on the Director's own initiative.
+The Director may not remove the arbitrator if the parties agree in writing to retain the arbitrator within five calendar days of receiving notice of the Director's intent to remove the arbitrator.